7 ways inflation affects your finances, and what to do about each one

 Review your lending regularly, especially after a major rate cycle.
 Splitting your mortgage across multiple fixed terms can balance certainty with flexibility.
 If you are considering borrowing to invest, the maths can work when the expected after-tax return on the investment exceeds the after-tax cost of the debt, but this requires professional guidance and genuine tolerance for risk.

 If inflation rewards borrowers, it punishes savers.
 Cash in a savings account or term deposit is especially vulnerable.
-When the after-tax return on your savings falls below the inflation rate, you are losing purchasing power in real terms.
+When the after-tax return on your savings falls below the inflation rate, you are losing purchasing power in real terms, even as the balance on your statement appears to grow.

 This does not mean you should hold no cash.
 An emergency fund of three to six months of living expenses remains essential, and any money earmarked for spending within the next one to two years belongs in cash or near-cash.
 The mistake is holding significantly more than this in low-yielding deposits while inflation steadily erodes the balance.